-As a financial services company, the statement of financial position is presented on a non-classified basis.
+The statement of financial position is presented on a non-classified basis.
 Assets expected to be realized and liabilities expected to be settled within the Exchange's normal operating cycle of one year would typically be considered as current, including the following balances: cash and cash equivalents, treasury bills included in investments, prepaid expenses, deferred premium taxes, accrued interest receivable, accounts payable and accrued liabilities, and unearned premiums.